Automation-Research-Team/artros/aist_handeye_calibration/README.md

 ```
 Here, `<config>` and `<camera name>` should be same as the above.

-After the client comes up, please simply hit **i** and **return** keys to move the robot to the initial position.
+After the client coming up, simply hit **i** and **return** keys to move the robot to the initial position.
 Then place the marker at an arbitrary position with an arbitrary orientation within the camera's field of view and hit **return**.
 The robot will go to the approach position 50mm above the marker and descend to the center along the normal direction.
 You can repeat this process varying the marker positions and orientations.

 You can terminate the client by hitting **q** and **return**.